bjarneo/extract-domain/README.md

 [What is an URL](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL)

 However.
-This package will also remove the sub domain.
+This package will also remove the sub domain, and unless the TLD option is used, anything other than the domain and second level domain (so www.example.co.uk would return co.uk)

 ## Supports